Barry'd Treasure

 Barry'd Treasure is an American reality television series airing on A&E. The series premiered on March 18, 2014, and starred Barry Weiss in a spin-off of A&E's Storage Wars.
-The series centered around Weiss (formerly a featured storage locker buyer on Storage Wars) as he traveled around the United States to find rare antiques and collectibles.
+The series centered around Weiss (at the time formerly a featured storage locker buyer on Storage Wars, though he has since rejoined the cast) as he traveled around the United States to find rare antiques and collectibles.
 The show also featured some of Weiss' previous Storage Wars sidekicks as they accompanied him on some of his travels.